nus-cs2103-AY2223S1/tp/docs/team/asaierika.md

 ### Project: myStudents

-myStudents helps tuition center admins manage details of the students, tutors and classes.
+MyStudents helps tuition center admins manage details of the students, tutors and classes.
 It is optimized for CLI users so that frequent tasks can be done faster by typing in commands.

-It is a brown-field project evolved based on [AB3](https://github.com/nus-cs2103-AY2223S1/tp).
+MyStudent is a brown-field project evolved based on [AB3](https://github.com/nus-cs2103-AY2223S1/tp).
 Compared to AB3 that only manipulates one type of entity `Person`, myStudent needs to manipulate three types of entities: `Student`, `Tutor` and `TuitionClass`.
 To adapt to the three different entities, myStudent has made enhancements to the existing structure and commands of AB3.
 Additionally, myStudent has also implemented some new commands and new GUI features.

 Given below are my contributions to the project.